SyedAsadAbrar/SyedAsadAbrar/README.md

 A passionate Fullstack Software Developer (FE-focused) from Lahore, Pakistan currently based in Dubai, UAE.

 🌱 I am currently learning Websockets
+💻 Senior Software Engineer at Emirates NBD — *Aug 2025 to Present*
-💻 Software Engineer II at LocAI — *Aug 2024 to Present*
+💻 Software Engineer II at ai71 — *Aug 2024 to Aug 2025*
 💻 Founding Software Engineer at The White Boutique — *Nov 2023 to Aug 2024*
 💻 Software Engineer II at Careem (an Uber Inc. company) — *July 2023 to Nov 2023*
 💻 Software Engineer I at Careem (an Uber Inc. company) — *August 2022 to June 2023*